misms/G52SWM/README.txt

 	2. Click on mapviewer.jar to launch standalone map viewer

+	3. Both runnable jar files are located in "runnable jar" folder

-	3. There is no specific prerequisites or separate installing needed
+	4. There is no specific prerequisites or separate installing needed
 ________________________________________________________________________________

 				MAINTENANCE MADE